 About Harvesting Cloves

-The clove tree is a tropical evergreen of the family Myrtaceae that reaches heights of between 25-33 feet (8-10 m.).
-Native to Indonesia, the tree produces clusters of flower buds, which when dried become brown, hard and nail shaped.
+The clove tree is a tropical evergreen of the family Myrtaceae that reaches heights of between 25 and 33 feet (8-10 m.).
+Native to Indonesia, the tree produces clusters of flower buds, which when dried become brown, hard, and nail shaped.
 In fact, their English name is derived from the Latin word “clavus,” meaning nail.